kmiksi/ievms/README.rst

 Support for cabextract, p7zip, or wine to extract cab (IE6)
     If you have any of these packages available on your system, then we will use it!
-    If not, p7zip (Linux x86) or unrar will be downloaded and used.
+    If not, p7zip (Linux x86) or cabextract (OS X) will be downloaded and used.

 Support for unrar, p7zip-rar, wine to extract rar (IE7 and above)
     Just the same.
 If you dont have any of these packages, then p7zip (Linux x86) or unrar will be downloaded.

 Latest unrar from rarlab.com
     If needed, the script will download latest version of unrar (freeware), packed for osx, linux or linux-x64.

 Wine?
     All the packages provided by Microsoft are self-extract containers (cab or rar) for Windows.
     Wine is a compatibility layer that provide support to use the file as your own extractor.

 Support for Axel, Wget or Curl
     If you have ``axel`` download accelerator on your system, it will be used!
     Otherwise, the script will look for ``wget`` or ``curl`` commands to perform downloads and resumes.

 Resuming Downloads